Conquest of Mecca: Background

-Preparations for the Conquest
+Preparations

-The Implementation of a News Blackout
+Muhammad implements a communications blackout

 According to Al-Tabari, three days prior to receiving news of a breach of covenant, Muhammad instructed his wife, 'Aisha, to make preparations for a military campaign.
 Abu Bakr ('Aisha's father), expressing surprise at the preparations, asked her for an explanation, to which she replied that she was unaware of the reason.
 On the third day, 'Amr bin Salim Al-Khuza'i arrived in Medina with a group of 40 horsemen to inform Muhammad of the plight of his people and to seek assistance from the Muslims for retaliation.
 The people of Medina soon learned that the Quraysh had breached the covenant.
 This news was later confirmed by the arrival of Budail and Abu Sufyan ibn Harb.

 With the aim of ensuring a total news blackout regarding his military plans, Muhammad dispatched a small unit of eight individuals, led by Abu Qatadah bin Rab'i, towards the vicinity of Edam, close to Medina, with the intent of diverting the people's attention and obscuring the true objective of his focus.
 There was so much fear everywhere that Hatib, a trusted follower of Muhammad, secretly sent a female messenger to Mecca with a letter that contained information of the intended attack by the Muslims.
 Muhammad is believed to have received news of Hatib's actions through revelation and sent Ali and Al-Miqdad with instructions to catch up with the messenger.
 They succeeded in overtaking her and discovered the letter that was carefully hidden in her hair.
 Muhammad summoned Hatib and asked him why he had done such an act.
 Hatib replied:"O Messenger of Allah!
 I have no blood ties with Quraysh; there is only a kind of friendly relationship between them and myself.
 My family is in Mecca and there is no one to look after them or offer protection.
 My situation is different from that of the refugees whose families are secure due to their blood ties with Quraysh.
 I felt that since I am not related to them, I should, for the safety of my children, earn their gratitude by doing good to them.
 I swear by Allah that I have not done this act as an apostate, forsaking Islam.
 I was prompted only by the considerations I have just explained."Umar, upon hearing of Hatib's actions, wanted to execute him for being a hypocrite, but Muhammad accepted Hatib's explanation and granted him pardon.
 Muhammad then addressed Umar saying, "Hatib is one of those who fought in the battle of Badr.
 What do you know 'Umar?
 Perhaps Allah has looked at the people of Badr and said: "Do as you please, for I have forgiven you."
 Umar released Hatib and acknowledged that "Allah and His Messenger know better."